klmmkv/tennis-visualization/README.md

 # tennis-visualization
-A data collection and visualization of a tennis players stats.
+A data collection and visualization of a tennis players stats (2019).

 Idea behind the project: